sebanalysis/sebbeck.com/_posts/2023-06-06-hundred-years-war.md

 ### Joan of Arc

 It was in 1428 that Joan of Arc appeared and the Armagnac fortunes improved.
-She re-invorgated the defense of Orleans in 1429, eventually breaking the siege with a new offensive.
-She convinced the Dauphin to crown himself in Rhiems, marching north through enemy territory in the process.
+She re-invigorated the defence of Orleans in 1429, eventually breaking the siege with a new offensive.
+She convinced the Dauphin to crown himself in Rheims, marching north through enemy territory in the process.
 Henry VI was later coronated as King of France in Paris at age 10 in 1431 in response.
 Joan was eventually captured, and was burned at the stake a year later in 1431.

 ### English Defeat

 The English continued to suffer defeats until 1435.
 Their failure was cemented when the Burgundians their essential ally, still led by Philip the good, switched sides.
 Paris was recaptured by Charles VII the next year.
 The hostilities continued until the English lost control of Bordeaux in 1453, leaving only the Pale of Calais.
 It ended without a peace treaty.
 The English eventually lost Calais in 1558.

 The English royalty retained their claim to the Kingdom France, until King George III used the Act of union with Ireland to drop it in 1800.
-The fleur-de-lys was removed from the British coat of arms, over 400 years after Edward III had added it.
+The fleur-de-lis was removed from the British coat of arms, over 400 years after Edward III had added it.